ninewise/dissertation/summaries.md

 proteome.
 When studies are performed on the genomes, transcriptomes and proteomes of multiple organisms at once, they are called metagenomics, metatranscriptomics and metaproteomics.
-This dissertation describes the development and results of several bioinformatics tools to help with such studies.
+This dissertation describes the development and applications of several bioinformatics tools to help with such studies.

 <!-- TODO Carolien 1 -->

-In shotgun metagenomics, a great number of random DNA fragments, called reads, are sequenced from an environmental sample.
-By identifying which organism each read originates from, one can draw conclusions about the organisms in the environmental sample or compare the abundance between samples.
-Often the reads are too short to identify a single organism, because they occur in a number of organisms.
-They might also not match with any known organism, because of natural mutation in the DNA or sequencing errors in the read; or just because there are unknown organisms in the sample.
-Instead, each read is identified as coming from a group of evolutionary more-or-less related organisms, called a taxon.
+In shotgun metagenomics, a great number of randomly sheared DNA fragments, called reads, are sequenced from an environmental sample.
+By identifying which genomesj each read originates from, one can draw conclusions about the organisms in the environmental sample or compare the abundance between samples.
+Often the reads are too short to unamgiguously assign to a single genome, because they occur in a number of genomes.
+They might also not match with any known genome, because of natural mutation in the DNA or sequencing errors in the read; or just because there are unknown organisms in the sample.
+Instead, each read is identified as coming from the genomes of a group of evolutionary more-or-less related organisms, called a taxon.

 The Unipept Metagenomics Analysis Pipeline ([UMGAP][sum-umgap]), described in chapter \ref{chapter:umgap} is a set of tools for taxonomic